Tiga257/EDA_API_Docker_Project_3/README.md

    The application provides a FAST API for predictions.

    **POST /predict**

    **Description**: Accepts patient data in CSV format and returns a sepsis prediction.
+   Response Example:
       '''json
       {
          "prediction: 0"